What Is the Net Investment Income Tax?

 Net investment income typically includes, but is not limited to:

-Often, net investment income doesn't include wages or salaries, even if they are a result of self-employment. benefits, compensation, or payments are also not considered net investment income.
-Additionally, it doesn't cover any profit from the sale of your home that's excluded from your income.
+Often, net investment income doesn’t include wages or salaries, even if they are a result of self-employment.
+Social Security benefits, unemployment compensation, or alimony payments are also not considered net investment income.
+Additionally, it doesn’t cover any profit from the sale of your home that’s excluded from your income.